Code-Institute-Submissions/milestone-project-1_AprResub/README.md

 ---

-A comprehensive website for a small dentist practise in Stockholm, Sweden.
+A comprehensive website for a small dentist practice in Stockholm, Sweden.
 Website features an about page, a profile page, contact information and a relevant information page.
-The primary goal of the website is to inform and align with the brand of being a small dentistry company.
+The primary goal of the website is to provide information about the practice and its workers.

-The business goals of this website are:
+The business goals of the website are:
 * Build brand awareness
 * Be a source of information